confused-Techie/finden-filum/docs/overview.md

   * `office`: General Office files, such as Docs, PDFs, PowerPoint files etc.
   * `configure`: File is explicitly a configuration file.
   * `version control`: File is dedicated to a version control system.
 Likely not ever modified directly.
+  * `template`: The file serves as a templating methodology to display it's contents

 #### 3rd Tier Classifications

-- `text.source code.script`: Script files such as bash
+- `text:source code:script`: Script files such as bash

 ## Performance